Sasumata: Description and use

-Firefighting

-There were also firefighting versions of the instrument known as a chokyakusan, rinkaku, tetsubashira, or tokikama.
-A similar weapon in China was known as a chang jiao qian, and sometimes called a cha gan or huo cha (fire fork), which had a similar firefighting role.
-The sasumata type implements were used by firefighters to help dismantle burning buildings, raise ladders, and otherwise assist with their duties.

 Modern use

 Today, a modern version of the sasumata is still occasionally used by the police and as a self-defense tool.
 These modern sasumata are often made of aluminum, without the sharpened blades and spikes found on their medieval counterparts.
 They have been marketed to schools due to a growing fear of classroom invasions, which has prompted many schools in Japan to keep sasumata available for teachers to protect themselves and students and to detain a potential threat until the authorities can arrive.
-The introduction of sasumata to schools came to be popular after the Osaka school massacre in 2001.
+The introduction of sasumata to schools came to be popular after the Ikeda school massacre in 2001.

+In November 2023, an employee of a jewellery store in Tokyo used a sasumata to drive off three robbers wearing motorcycle helmets, attracting nationwide interest and increased sales of the weapon.